-Divide and conquer is a recursive problem-solving approach in data structure and algorithms that divide the problem into smaller subproblems, recursively solve each subproblem, and combine the solutions to the subproblems to get the solution of the original problem.
-So, there are three parts of problem-solving using divide and conquer:
+In data structures and algorithms, Divide and Conquer is a recursive problem-solving approach that divides the problem into smaller subproblems, recursively solves each subproblem, and combines the subproblem's solutions to get the solution of the original problem.
+So, there are four steps in the divide and conquer algorithm:

-Input array will look like this after the partition process similar to quicksort: X[ l…pos — 1] < pivot < X[pos + 1…r ].
-The pivot element is present at index pos, and pos - l elements are smaller than the pivot.
-So pivot element is (pos - l + 1)th smallest element in the array.
+Conquer: If pivot is present at index pos, then (pos - l) elements are smaller than the pivot.
+In other words, pivot is the (pos - l + 1)th smallest element in the array.

-We divide the input array of size n into two equal sub-array of size n/2, recursively sort both subarrays and merge the sorted halves to sort the complete array.
+We divide the array of size n into two equal sub-arrays of size n/2, recursively sort both sub-arrays and merge the sorted halves to sort the complete array.

-We divide the input array into two sub-arrays using the partition process and sort each sub-problems recursively to get the final sorted array.
+We divide the array into two sub-arrays using the partition algorithm and sort each sub-array recursively to get the final sorted array.

-We divide the array into two equal subarrays: X[l … mid] and X [mid + 1 … r].
-Then the sub-array X[i … j] with maximum sum must lie in one of these places: 1) Entirely in the left sub-array X[l…mid] 2) Entirely in the right sub-array X[mid+1…r] 3) Subarray crossing the mid-point.
-This includes some rightmost elements of the left subarray and some leftmost elements of the right subarray.
+We divide the array into two equal subarrays: X[l, mid] and X [mid + 1, r].
+Then the sub-array X[i, j] with maximum sum must lie in one of these places: 1) Entirely in the left sub-array 2) Entirely in the right sub-array 3) Subarray crossing the mid-point.

 There are a few cases where we use more than two subproblems to get the solution to the final problem.
 We will add detailed insights about this idea later.